Notice and request for comments.

 Respondents: Motor Carriers of Property and Passengers, Drivers of CMVs.

-Estimated Time per Response: CMV driver using paper RODS: 11 minutes.
-CMV driver using technology: 2 minutes.
-Motor carrier: 3 minutes.
+Estimated Time per Response: CMV drivers using technology: 2 minutes.
+Motor Carriers: 2 minutes.

 End Supplemental Information